-We offer lessons for riders with disabilities in groups and private sessions which are delivered by qualified instructors with specialist experience in working with people with disabilities, behavioural difficulties and emotional problems.
 We have specialist equipment to allow mounting and dismounting for people with limited mobility, including a hoist and a wheelchair accessible mounting ramp.

 - Improvements in emotional and social skills are achieved as riders form relationships of trust with their horse, their instructor and our volunteers.

 - Riders gain improved self-belief as they perfect new skills.